 It’s true for us, when someone in the family is unwell, chicken soup is the go-to food.
 And now that we have some dietary restrictions, the go-to is gluten-free chicken soup.

-But more important, it’s also a favorite when we are healthy.
-Warm and comforting, chicken soup will always remind me of my grandma.
+But more importantly, it’s also a favorite when we are healthy.
+Warm and comforting, chicken soup will always remind me of my bubbe.
 She made the best chicken soup.

-Although we have adapted it to fit our dietary requirements and to reduce the fat content a bit, as the aroma fills the house, I can’t help thinking of days past.
+Although we have adapted it to fit our dietary requirements and reduce the fat content slightly, as the aroma fills the house, I can’t help but think of days past.
 And then the flavor locks in the memories.

 Does chicken soup really have healing benefits?